 - Be prepared to see your car break, crash, or otherwise catch fire.

 This guide has considered how to do a burnout in an automatic.
-If you’re asking for yourself and wondering whether you should give it a go in your road car, the answer is a very simple “don’t!”
+If you’re asking for yourself and wondering whether you should give it a try in your road car, the answer is a very straightforward “don’t!”

-They might look good, but that’s where they should stay.
+They might look alluring, but that’s where they should stay.